aselyaa8/news-explorer-frontend/README.md

 ## Description
 Aim: production of a MERN stack application with pull requests and review.

+- App.js - is the starting point, where most of the functionalities are implemented.
+- Each component lives in its corresponding folder with its styling file

 Functionalities:

 - Separate API for managing users and saved articles [backend repo](https://github.com/aselyaa8/news-explorer-backend)